-Families may obtain application forms from the MHA's website www.mhatoday.org.
-If, when a hardship exists, families may also request - by telephone or by mail - that an application form be sent to the family via first class mail.
-Families may obtain a housing application for public housing units at the Mixed Finance Owners from their offices during normal business hours.
+Families may submit and online application online via MHA's website www.mhatoday.org.
+If a reasonable accommodation is requested, families may also request - by telephone or by mail - that an application form be sent to the family via first class mail.
+Families may obtain a housing application for applicable public housing units at the Mixed Finance Owners from their offices during normal business hours.

-Completed applications must be returned to the MHA by mail, electronically or submitted in person during normal business hours.
+Completed paper applications must be returned to the MHA by mail, electronically or submitted in person during normal business hours.
 Applications must be filled out completely in order to be accepted by the MHA for processing.
 If an application is incomplete, the MHA will notify the family of the additional information required.